Ocala City Council decides to not seat Tyrone Oliver

 Councilman Matt Wardell introduced the motion to not seat Oliver, and several who spoke during public comment agreed with that decision.

-"It appears that our city charter says that the term begins today and if he's not seated and can't be seated then there's a vacancy and the charter is quite clear that means you fill a vacancy with a special election and I think that's what needs to be done,” said Ocala resident, Brain Creekbaum.
+"It appears that our city charter says that the term begins today and if he's not seated and can't be seated then there's a vacancy and the charter is quite clear that means you fill a vacancy with a special election and I think that's what needs to be done,” said Ocala resident, Brian Creekbaum.

 Now the council has two options, the mayor can make a proclamation for vacancy and call for a special election, which would cost roughly 50,000 dollars, or the city attorney can create a resolution for the council to vote on at their next meeting.